 Building on recent work, this project will test, refine and operationalise a (dis)trust framework through new primary data gathered via a case study of a high stakes defence engineering organisation undergoing considerable change.
-This project examines the dynamics of trust and distrust, to show how far it is a defining event, or an accumulation of minor events that has the greatest impact on CWB and insider threat.
+This project examines the dynamics of trust and distrust, to show how far it is a defining event or an accumulation of minor events that have the greatest impact on CWB and insider threat.
 Our (dis)trust-based framework and practitioner toolkit will advance scholarship into CWB and provide practical guidance for organisations undergoing change in other contexts.

 The objectives of our project are:

 - Provide a deeper understanding of the impact of change on employees’ (dis)trust in their organisation

 - Identify the triggers of counterproductive working behaviours and insider threat during organisational change

 - Explore how (dis)trust measures may be used to predict, identify and mitigate counterproductive working behaviours and insider acts.

 Therefore, using a novel (dis)trust-based framework, the research questions of this study are:

 - What impacts are produced by organisational changes in relation to counterproductive working behaviours and particularly insider acts?